portolan75/mypublicrepo/test_render_ready.md

 \[1\]

-1. Note that The `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+1. Note: The `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.